 “So what do you plan on doing now that you’re back in town?” said Aunt Mary.

-“I don’t rightly know,” I replied.
+“I don’t rightly know, Aunt Mary” I replied, taking a bite of sausage.
 “Maybe work the farm for a while.”

-“Could use an extra set of hands,” said Uncle Jimmy.
+“Could use an extra set of hands,” added Uncle Jimmy.

 “Here and there,” I replied.